-Peer-reviewed journal articles are presented lead by residents and supervised by Dr. Brian Keefe, senior core faculty, who leads discussions focusing on a systematic analysis of the article according to the fundamentals of evidence-based medicine.
+Peer-reviewed journal articles are presented by residents and supervised by Dr. Brian Keefe, senior core faculty.
+Topical presentations and discussions focus on a systematic analysis of several related articles based on the fundamentals of evidence-based medicine.
 All residents are expected to attend.
 Faculty are also welcome.

 The General Internal Medicine/Ambulatory Core Curriculum occurs every Wednesday afternoons for +1 week residents.
 These conferences are mapped to and supplemented by an electronic syllabus utilizing the Johns Hopkins Ambulatory Internal Medicine Curriculum.
 Residents are assigned relevant topics throughout the year and present these topics in a small group setting.